szymon6927/bio-gen-calc/README.md

 ## Env variables

+All required env variables are in `config.env.tmp` file

 If you want to start local development by docker you have to remember to correctly set up env variables in `config.env`
 ```
 DOCKER=1